Agablue-red/MLClass/README.md

 Linear regression is marginally better than dummy regression.

-Both models are not well fit.
+Both models do not fit the variables.

-So project group used **the logarithmic rate of return** but measures of fit a model are worst than using the simple rate of return.
+So the project group used **the logarithmic rate of return**, but the model fit measures are worst than using the simple rate of return.

     Coefficient of determination: 0.002064
     Mean absolute error (MAE): 0.01353